BAKER HIGH SCHOOL

 Probability and Statistics

 A first course in statistics focusing on the interpretation and communication of statistical concepts.
-Introduces exploratory data analysis, sampling methods and distributions, point and interval estimates, hypothesis tests for means and proportions and elements of probability and correlation.
+Introduces exploratory data analysis, descriptive statistics, sampling methods and distributions, point and interval estimates, hypothesis tests for means and proportions and elements of probability and correlation.
 Technology will be used when appropriate.
+Not approved for major credit.
 This is the first course in a sequence of Stat 243Z and Stat 244 which must be taken in sequence.
 Prerequisite: Completion of high school precalculus with a grade of C- or above.

 A basic course in statistical analysis including estimation, tests of significance, experimental design and analysis of variance, linear regression and correlation, nonparametric statistics, selected topics, applications, and use of statistical computer packages.
 A broad nontechnical survey designed primarily for non-math students who need to utilize the subject in their own fields.
+Not approved for major credit.
 This is the second course in a sequence of two: Stat 243Z and Stat 244 which must be taken in sequence.
 Prerequisite: Stat 243Z

-An introductory course in news reporting and writing.
-The class publishes the award-winning, monthly Grant Magazine.
-Focus on identifying newsworthiness, writing leads, constructing news stories, interviewing, and attributing quotes, using publishing software, and meeting deadlines.
-This course can be repeated in the second semester for a total of 8 credits.
+An introductory course in reporting and writing for fact-checked mass media, such as newspapers and broadcasting.
+Focus on identifying and constructing stories, interviewing, and attributing quotes.
+May be repeated once for a total of 8 credits.

 JESUIT HIGH SCHOOL